-(d) Find a relationship (a formula) that relates the dimension of the resulting intersection with the dimensions of the two intersecting objects and the dimension of the space.
+(d) Scrutinize and ponder your completed table.
+Look for a relationship between the dimension of object 1, the dimension of object 2, the dimension of the space they sit in, and the dimension of the resulting intersection.
+Turn that relationship into a formula that relates the dimension of the resulting intersection to the other three quantities: the dimensions of the two intersecting objects and the dimension of the space.

 (e) What is the most likely intersection of a line and a plane in hyperspace?
-Justify your answer using whatever balance of insight into the 4th dimension and the formula you developed that works for you.
+Justify your answer using whatever balance of insight into the 4th dimension and the formula you developed in the previous part that works for you.